Caseykm/esp_gallery/README.md

 #### 14. Provide User stories for your App.
 User Stories
+* Artist

-As an artist I want to be able to sign up to esp gallery website so that I can use the website.
+    * As an artist I want to be able to sign up to esp gallery website so that I can use the website.

-As an artist that has already signed up.
+    * As an artist that has already signed up.
 I want to be able to go to the website and log in using my password anytime I feel like it.

-As an artist who has signed up I want to be the only one able to change/update my information and when I refresh the page I want to see the updated information .
+    * As an artist who has signed up I want to be the only one able to change/update my information and when I refresh the page I want to see the updated information .

-As an artist when I log in I want to be able to update /change the price and when I refresh the page I want to see the updated information .
+    * As an artist when I log in I want to be able to update /change the price and when I refresh the page I want to see the updated information.

+* User
+  * Item 2a
+  * Item 2b

 #### 15. Provide Wireframes for your App.